This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Use Fresh Ingredients: For the fluffiest pancakes, ensure your baking powder and baking soda are fresh.
-Refer to the Fluffy Secret section for simple testing methods.
+• Use Fresh Leavening Agents: For the fluffiest pancakes, check that your baking powder and soda are fresh (see Pro Tips above).

-• Measure Flour Correctly: Proper flour measurement is key.
-Fluff the flour in its container, spoon it into a dry measuring cup, and level it off with a knife.
-Avoid packing it, as this can lead to dense pancakes.
+• Measure Flour Correctly: Fluff the flour, spoon it into a dry measuring cup, and level it off.
+Packing it leads to dense pancakes.

 two pancakes with a fork filled with a piece of pancake on a blue plate resting on a silver tray.